 There is nothing better than homemade beef jerky.
 You know exactly what’s in it and it tastes way better than from the store.

 Plus its super simple to do make this recipe and great use to use up extra bacon.

 Want another declious way to use bacon?
 What could be better than smoked shotgun shells recipes?
 It is pasta stuffed with cheese, and meat then wrapped in bacon and smoked.

-What You Will Need To Make Bacon Jerky
+What You Need To Make Bacon Jerky

-- 2 cooling racks
+- 2 x cooling racks with cooling trays

 - Zipper-lock plastic bags for storage

 - 2 pounds of regular-cut bacon

 - Sea salt